sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 Note: This step takes a long time to run.
 I had split up my bins into seperate runs so that I could accomplish this. ~50 bins per run, and still had time-out issues.
 If possible I would reccommed running this on smallest number of bins possible (possibly even once per bin).
 In the past when I did 25 bins it ran reasonably fast.

+### 4 Relative Abundance Analysis:

+My relative abundance analysis will be done in R. Typically, I do my R analysis in RStudio on my PC.
+I will put all the files in:
+7_Relative_Abundance/Data/Ind{A..J}

+Note: GTDB-Tk analysis took place on Galaxy server.
+So that was downloaded directly to my PC.

+*  Bin Size (The metric of how large each bacterial bin is, and I will use to normalize abundance):
+2_Bacterial_Binning/DAS-Tool/0_35/Ind{A..J}/Ind{A..J}_DASTool_DASTool_summary.txt
+*  Bin Scaffold Coverage : The output of Bowtie2 -> Samtools Coverage -> Which gives me the coverage of each scaffold per bin per day.
+7_Relative_Abundance/bowtie2/Ind{A..J}/Ind{A..J}_{1..5}_samtools_coverage
+*  Lysogeny meta-data : While not directly relative abundance, I want to know which bins are lysogens.
+I will use VIBRANT lysogen category I used for PropagAte.
+../3_ViralAnalysis/2_Prophages/VIBRANT/Ind{A..J}/VIBRANT_Ind{A..J}_vibrant/VIBRANT_results_Ind{A..J}_vibrant/VIBRANT_integrated_prophage_coordinates_Ind{A..J}_vibrant.tsv
+*  Bacterial Taxonomy: GTDB-Tk